REGEN-COV Antibody (Casirivimab and Imdevimab) Description

 REGEN-COV Antibody (Casirivimab and Imdevimab) Indication

-The COVID-19 Antibody Cocktail Casirivimab and imdevimab are investigational therapies authorized by the FDA for emergency use.
-Casirivimab and imdevimab are not FDA approved for any use.
+The COVID-19 Antibody Cocktail Casirivimab and imdevimab (Ronapreve) are investigational therapies authorized by the U.S. FDA for emergency use.
+Casirivimab and imdevimab are not FDA Approved for any use.
 The safety and effectiveness of casirivimab and imdevimab have not been fully established to treat COVID-19.

 Casirivimab and imdevimab administered together are authorized for the treatment of mild to moderate COVID-19 in adults, as well as in pediatric patients at least 12 years of age and weighing at least 40 kg, who have received positive results of direct SARS-CoV-2 viral testing and are at high risk for progressing to severe COVID-19 and/or hospitalization.